Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Model Reduction Using Approximate Conservation Laws

 which is conserved by the truncated ODE system \eqref{truncatedx}.
 Note that in the linear combination defining $\phi(\vx)$ we also admit that some of the coefficients $c_i$ are zero.
 Let $I = \{i \mid c_i \neq 0\}$ denote the set of indices of species involved in the fast pool quantity.
 Furthermore, in most applications the $c_i$ are small positive integers and we will assume that $c_i = \Ord{1}$.
 Using the Definitions~\ref{def:exactandapproxcons} and \ref{def:irreducibleConsLaw} we obtain the following result.

-\begin{theorem} If $\phi(\vx)$ is an irreducible linear approximate conservation law, then the variable $q = \phi(\vx)$ is either constant or slower than all the variables $\{ x_i \mid i \in I \}$ of the system \eqref{eq:fi}.
+\begin{theorem} If $\phi(\vx)$ is \cor{a simple} linear approximate conservation law, then the variable $q = \phi(\vx)$ is either constant or slower than all the variables $\{ x_i \mid i \in I \}$ of the system \eqref{eq:fi}.
 Furthermore, if the timescales of all $x_i$ with $i \in I$ have the same order, then the concentrations of these variables have the same orders. \end{theorem}